ShaunOwens/Scarlata/Updates.md

 Study for GWE. ~2 hours
 Meeting.
 Continue to try and understand where error is coming from.
 Data is not being processed properly.
 I don't understand why.
 Finish update file for this week.
+Talk with Hugh to try and fix my misunderstanding.